 A commitment to increasing access to cancer care has driven Icon Group beyond Australian shores to embrace opportunities in the ASEAN region.

-The Group’s cancer services in Singapore is delivered by Icon SOC [Singapore Oncology Consultants] – one of the largest and most respected medical oncology practices in Singapore.
+The Group’s cancer services in Singapore is delivered by Icon SOC [Singapore Oncology Consultants] – a private oncology provider who have been delivering care in Singapore since 2006.

-Guided by a long standing team of expert doctors, with over 250-years experience collectively, Icon SOC treats thousands of patients every year.
+Guided by a prominent and strong cohort of doctor, Icon SOC treats thousands of patients every year.
 This is delivered across seven centres, with outreach clinics into Vietnam and Myanmar.
-In addition to treating Singaporeans, Icon SOC cares for patients from surrounding countries who travel for the exceptional standard of clinical expertise they offer.
-As a result, Icon SOC has become a regional hub acknowledged for excellence in clinical and patient care.
+In addition to treating Singaporeans, Icon SOC cares for patients from surrounding countries who travel for a personalised, holistic approach to cancer care.
+As a result, Icon SOC has become a regional hub acknowledged for evidence-based treatments and a supportive approach to patient care.

-Icon SOC’s successful model of care allows patients flexible and portable methods of treatment.
+Icon SOC’s shared-care model allows patients flexible and portable methods of treatment.
 This ensures the organisation is well positioned to face emerging trends in cancer care and local Asian industry influences.

 Together with this growth, Icon SOC has spent the last twelve months focused on service evolution, introducing both haematology and radiation oncology services into Icon SOC during 2018.
 Icon SOC currently partners with hospitals to deliver radiation oncology services to ensure patients receive comprehensive care by a multidisciplinary team.